National Careers Service

 The National Careers Service is the English publicly-funded careers service founded in April 2012 for persons aged 13 and over.

 History

 The National Careers Service was established on the April 5, 2012, replacing Next Step and Connexions Direct.

 At launch, the Government aimed for the National Careers Service to have the capacity to help 700,000 adults face-to-face each year, to handle up to one million telephone advice sessions and provide 20 million online sessions.

 In July 2024, the Department for Work and Pensions (DWP) announced plans to merge the National Careers Service with Jobcentre Plus.
+As careers advice is a devolved function, the merger may not be implemented in Scotland, Wales or Northern Ireland.
+In November 2025, the Work and Pensions Select Committee reported that there were fears that the merger could eliminate the distinction between work coaches and careers advisors, reducing the effectiveness of the service.
+The DWP intends to end the outsourcing of the National Careers Service and bring its staff in-house once the existing contracts expire at the end of September 2026.

 Services

 The service focuses on supporting six priority groups to get into work, including: